jnand/cortland-guide/pages/hardware.md

 Standby, Sleep, & Hibernate
 ---------------------------

 To take full advantage of FileVault, we'll need to configure the system power settings to evict our key on standby.
-Evicting the FileVault key ensures the drive is protected by its encryption scheme, if left unattended.
+Evicting the FileVault key ensures the drive is protected by its encryption scheme if left unattended.

 ### Energy settings ###

 ?> The following configuration allows the system to sleep the display and drives after a specified idle time, prompting the user for a password or touchID on wake to re-enter the session.
-If the lid is closed the system will hibernate after 60 seconds, evicting the FV-key; when the user wakes the system they'll be prompted for the disk password, then greeted with the user login screen, which may or may not allow touchID depending on how much time has passed in hibernation.
+If the lid is closed the system will hibernate after 60 seconds, evicting the FVkey; when the user wakes the system they'll be prompted for the disk password, then greeted with the user login screen, which may or may not allow touchID depending on how much time has passed in hibernation.

 ```bash
 ❯ sudo pmset -a destroyfvkeyonstandby      1